-a.
-Council will only use personal information within Council, or disclose it outside Council, for the purpose for which it was collected or in accordance with the Act (e.g. where you have consented, as permitted/required by law or where you would reasonably expect this to occur).
+- a.
+Council will only use personal information within Council, or disclose it outside Council, for the purpose for which it was collected or in accordance with the Act (e.g. where you have consented, as permitted/required by law or where you would reasonably expect this to occur). - b.
+Council will take measures to protect information collected against unauthorised access or disclosure.